IBM/aspera-cli/README.md

 $ ascli config id default set preview previewconf
 ```

-Here we assume that Office file generation is disabled, else remove the option. `lock_port` prevents concurrent execution of generation when using a scheduler.
+Here we assume that Office file generation is disabled, else remove this option.
+`lock_port` prevents concurrent execution of generation when using a scheduler.

-Once can check if the access key is well configured using:
+One can check if the access key is well configured using:

 ```
 $ ascli -Ppreviewconf node browse /